devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

 [IAM policy](https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.3.1/docs/install/iam_policy.json)

-#### 15. When app metrics is not coming on grafana and devtron dashboard, set the value of the following parameter as false in kube prometheus stack values.
+#### 15. When app metrics is not coming on Grafana and Devtron dashboard, set the value of the following parameter as false in kube prometheus stack values.

 ```
 serviceMonitorSelectorNilUsesHelmValues: false
 ```
-#### 16. Unable to deploy metrics-server using chart on devtron
+#### 16. Unable to deploy metrics-server using chart on Devtron

 To solve